 The carrying amount of cash and cash equivalents, restricted cash, amounts due from related parties, accounts payable, and amounts due to related parties approximates fair value because of their short-term nature.
 Financing receivables are measured at amortized cost.
 Funding Debts and accrued interest payable are carried at amortized cost.
 The carrying amount of the financing receivables, Funding Debts, accrued interest receivable, and accrued interest payable approximates their respective fair value as the interest rates applied reflect the current quoted market yield for comparable financial instruments.

+For the off-balance sheet loans funded by certain third-party commercial banks or consumer finance companies, the Group accounts for financial guarantee provided to the commercial banks or consumer finance companies at fair value (Note 7).
+The Group uses significant unobservable inputs to measure the fair value of these guarantee liabilities (Level 3).
 The Group considers unobservable inputs to be significant, if, by their exclusion, the estimated fair value of a Level 3 asset or liability would be impacted by a significant percentage change, or based on qualitative factors such as the nature of the instrument and significance of the unobservable inputs relative to other inputs used within the valuation.

-For the off-balance sheet loans funded by certain third-party commercial banks or consumer finance companies, the Group accounts for financial guarantee provided to the commercial banks or consumer finance companies at fair value (Note 8).